Waffles4Ransom/Waffles4Ransom.github.io/_posts/2020-04-30-mornings_are_for_java_script_and_contemplation.markdown

 Sidestep, let me tell you about my best friend `console.log()`...She can tell you when your reaching a function or that your event listener is working.
 She can confirm that the value you're looking for is what you're receiving.
 She does it a lot.
 In summary, it is an incredibly useful tool.
 Maybe it's not the most efficient, but it is simple.
 When the whole point of my application (for a message to play out letter-by-letter) wasn't working I console-logged almost every step and was able to pinpoint the moment it was failing.

-Now JavaScript's minimalistic error throwing also causes a problem when it comes to wanting to validate user input.
+Now JavaScript's minimalistic error throwing also causes a problem when it comes to validating user input.
 To keep my database clean and orderly, I have model validations.
 There will be no blank usernames here sir!
 A message's content cannot have numbers or special characters.
 Letters only or the highway bud!
 But to be able to tell the user what is wrong with their submission, I need to catch these validation errors and display them to the DOM.
 To do so you've got to force your fetch request to hit a catch by checking the status of the response.

 ```
 async checkStatus(res) {